My name is GG and I believe that storytelling heals. I also believe in awkward honesty, making mistakes and trusting your journey.

-Because that is what people say: it all falls into place.
+Because that is what people say: It all falls into place.

-More accurate for me: it all falls apart and you learn to trust the fall.
+More accurate for me: It all falls apart and you learn to trust the fall.

 My plan was to leap, but I didn't think much about what would happen next.
 I just knew that if I didn't leap, I'd be pushed and I didn't want that to be my story.
 I was tired of chasing appearances and a lifestyle that my heart didn't want.

-If anything fell, it was me.
+So I leaped — and if anything fell, it was me.

 I fell out of favor with some, because I decided to focus on myself.
 I fell off the radar, looking for myself in places where no one could reach me.
 I fell out of love with old ideas of myself and others that were holding me back.
-I fell hard for my dreams and my imagination, because I finally started believing that they were mine for a reason.
+I fell hard for my dreams and my imagination, because I finally believed that they were mine for a reason.

 Falling off the pedestal allows you to be free.